grinnell-cs/213-intro/README.md

 What happens if you miss a quiz?
 > ...

-When are you free during my regularly scheduled office hours?
+When are you free during my scheduled office hours?
 > ...